secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

 1. Once submitted, Marketo then appends that value to the `CRM Partner ID (lookup)` and `Vartopia Partner Account ID` fields
 1. Marketo processes the lead and sends the trial activation key via email to the prospect
 1. Marketo [suspends emails](/handbook/marketing/channel-marketing/partner-campaigns/#email-management) being sent from GitLab to prospect
-1. Marketo sends email alert to partner team and syncs lead to SFDC (Salesforce.com)
+1. Marketo sends email alert to partner team and syncs lead to SFDC
 1. !!!`Lean Data: PLEASE ENTER DESCRIPTION OF WORK HERE @bpeterson` LeanData picks up the lead and assigns to the CAM
-1. !!!!Vartopia picks up lead and assigns to partner
+1. Vartopia picks up lead and assigns to partner based on ID
-1. !!!Lead/Contact fields for Partner information are automatically populated by LeanData??
+1. Lead/Contact fields for Partner information are automatically populated
 1. `Vartopia Lead Management: @cfarris`